dotnet/csharplang/proposals/low-level-struct-improvements.md

 #### scoped parameter values
 One source of repeated friction in low level code is the default escape for parameters is permissive.
 They are *safe-to-escape* to the *calling method*.
 This is a sensible default because it lines up with the coding patterns of .NET as a whole.
 In low level code though there is a larger use of  `ref struct` and this default can cause friction with other parts of the span safety rules.

-The main friction point occurs because of the following constraint around method invocations:
+The main friction point occurs because of the [method arguments must match](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-7.2/span-safety.md#method-arguments-must-match) rule.

-> For a method invocation if there is a `ref` or `scoped ref` argument of a `ref struct` type, with *safe-to-escape* E1, then no argument may contribute a narrower *safe-to-escape* than E1.

 This rule most commonly comes into play with instance methods on `ref struct` where at least one parameter is also a `ref struct`.
 This is a common pattern in low level code where `ref struct` types commonly leverage `Span<T>` parameters in their methods.
 For example it will occur on any writer style `ref struct` that uses `Span<T>` to pass around buffers.

 This rule exists to prevent scenarios like the following: